bridgetownrb/bridgetown-activerecord/README.md

-# Bridgetown ActiveRecord plugin
+# Bridgetown Active Record plugin

-**NOTE:** currently waiting on a bugfix in Bridgetown itself before getting the green light…coming very soon!
+This plugin adds Active Record support to Bridgetown sites (v1.2 or higher).
+You can pull data from a database (currently PostgreSQL is officially supported) during a static build or during server requests (or both!) and use many of the features you know and love from Active Record in Rails—including migrations!

 ## Installation

-It's recommended you run our automation script to set up your project to support ActiveRecord and DB models:
+It's recommended you run our automation script to set up your project to support Active Record and DB models:

 ```shell
 $ bin/bridgetown apply https://github.com/bridgetownrb/bridgetown-activerecord